 How long do you keep negatives?

 We hold onto your negatives for three weeks.
 After that they are disposed of through a confidential waste company.

 How do you present the negatives once developed?

 By default all develop only jobs come uncut unless otherwise stated by the customer.
-All 35mm develop and scan jobs come cut into strips unless stated otherwise.
-We have pro-sleeves available for 120 film.
+All 35mm and 120 develop and scan jobs come cut into strips unless stated otherwise.

 The store is closed or it's after hours, how can I drop off my film for development?